 Convened by the Raphael Samuel History Centre

 No booking required, just turn up.
-All seminars take place in the Pollard Seminar Room N301, unless otherwise stated.
+Seminars usually take place in the Pollard Seminar Room N301, unless otherwise stated*.
 The Pollard Room is on the third floor of the main IHR building in Senate House, London.

 For further information, please contact Craig Griffiths at firstname.lastname@example.org